Modelling Soil Structural Interaction during Tunnel Excavation

 1 Day Awareness Seminar - Thursday, 23rd February

-The event will focus on modelling of the soil-structure interaction behaviour in tunnel construction, with an emphasis on sprayed concrete lining.
-This seminar will provide guidance on the following topics.
+The event focused on modelling of the soil-structure interaction behaviour in tunnel construction, with an emphasis on sprayed concrete lining.
+This seminar provided guidance on the following topics.

 - Time dependent nature of sprayed concrete material properties